HomeMy WebLinkAbout03-19-2018Final

 Clarington Town Hall

-40 Temperance Street, Room IA, Bowmanville, Ontario
+40 Temperance Street, Room 1A, Bowmanville, Ontario

-Present: S. Cooke M. Morawetz S. Elhajjeh
+Present: S. Cooke M. Morawetz S. Elhajjeh S. Bobka

-Regrets: H. Ridge (ED)
+Regrets: H. Ridge (ED) W. Woo

 1. Call to Order: